GrahamCobb/dlna-media-archive/README.md

 1. Specify subtrees of the media server content to archive.

-2. Option to delete files which have gone from the server.

-3. Insist on media server name and provide option to list names of all servers visible.
+2. Insist on media server name and provide option to list names of all servers visible.

 ## Requirements